 For many, fall means new classes, new activities and sports, new schedules and a shift to colder weather foods.
-Regardless of age, having the right fuel — even better if it comes from produce that's at its peak — is key to helping kids do their best.
+Regardless of age, having the right fuel — even better if it comes from produce that is at its peak — is key to helping kids function at their best.

-Summer's bounty of tomatoes and peaches may be over, but harvest season has its own advantages such as the following delicious fall foods.
+Summer's bounty of tomatoes and peaches may be over, but harvest season has its own advantages such as an abundance of the following delicious fall foods.
 Here are some simple, kid-friendly ways to add them to your family's meals.

-Warm oatmeal is a filling breakfast containing soluble fiber to help keep blood sugar levels stable.
-Top oatmeal with nuts and fruit for even more fiber, vitamins, minerals and antioxidants.
+Warm oatmeal is an affordable and filling breakfast.
+Top oatmeal with nuts such as walnuts or pecans, seeds such as ground flaxseed or chia seed and fruit such as pears or cranberries for even more fiber, vitamins, minerals and antioxidants.

 Apples pack a powerful nutrition punch.
-No wonder they sit on teachers' desks and keep the doctor away.
-They are a good source vitamin C. Leave the skin on for added fiber.
+They are a good source of vitamin C and fiber.

 They may be small, but Brussels sprouts are part of the powerhouse cruciferous veggie family.
 Each 1-cup serving of cooked Brussels sprouts provides 4 grams of fiber, is an excellent source of vitamins A, C, K and folate and a good source of iron.
 They even have some protein.

 You can cut whole Brussels sprouts into kid-friendly quarters and toss with sea salt and olive oil.
-Roast until crispy and you've got a tasty alternative to French fries.
+Roast until crispy and you have a tasty alternative to French fries.
 If your kids are skeptical, serve the sprouts mixed with roasted sweet potato or butternut squash cubes.
-You can also shred them (or buy them pre-shredded) and sauté lightly then toss into your kids’ favorite pasta or rice dish.
+You also can shred them (or buy them pre-shredded) and sauté lightly in olive oil then toss with your kids’ favorite pasta or rice dish.